Wade Liddell

 Wade "Wade-o" Liddell born 1 June 1979 is a former Scotland international rugby league footballer who played as a for the Easts Tigers in the Queensland Cup.
 He has previously played for the Gateshead Thunder.

 Background

 Wade Liddell was born in Brisbane, Queensland, Australia, he has Scottish ancestors, and eligible to play for Scotland due to the grandparent rule.

 Playing career

-He was named in the Scotland training squad for the 2008 Rugby League World Cup.
+Liddell was named in the Scotland squad for the 2008 Rugby League World Cup.

-He has been named in the Scotland squad for the 2008 Rugby League World Cup.

 He played in 163 games for the Easts Tigers in the Queensland Cup.
 He scored 65 tries and a total of 290 points.

 He played for the Souths Logan Magpies in the 2011 Queensland Cup.